scherkao31/timing_is_everything/index.md

 ## 1.2.
 Comprehensive Seasonality Analysis Across All Genres and Locations

+Let's now investigate the possibility of seasonality in film releases, regardless of genre or location, over time.

 ### 1.2.1.
 Monthly Cinematic Release Dynamics: Histogram Analysis of Release Rates

-Let's now investigate the possibility of seasonality in film releases, regardless of genre or location, over time.
-To do so, we conduct a thorough analysis with the aim of predicting the percentage of films released each year during a specific month.
+We conduct a thorough analysis with the aim of predicting the percentage of films released each year during a specific month.

 ![1_mean_percent_release_month_histo.png](./assets/img/1_mean_percent_release_month_histo.png)